-In prior years, SMFI granted unsecured business loan to Avid, a related party under common ownership, with the original principal loan amounting to P80.0 million.
-This business loan bears an annual interest rate of 8.0% in 2021.
+In prior years, SMFI granted unsecured business loan to Avid with the original principal loan amounting to P80.0 million.
+This business loan bears an annual interest rate of 8.0% in 2022.
 The loan matured on January 18, 2020, but was renewed on the same date, repayable until January 18, 2025, its new maturity date.
-Principal repayment related to this loan amounted to P4.0 million in 2021.
+Principal repayment related to this loan amounted to P5.5 million in 2022.

-Total interest earned from these loans amounted P0.6 million for the year ended December 31, 2021 and is shown as part of Interest under Revenues section of the consolidated statements of income.
-The outstanding balance of business loans granted as of December 31, 2021 is shown as part of Loans receivables under Trade and Other Receivables account in the consolidated statements of financial position (see Note 6.3).
+Total interest earned from these loans amounted is shown as part of Interest under Revenues section of the consolidated statements of income.
+There is no outstanding balance of business loans as of December 31, 2022 as the loans were collected in full in 2022.

-Based on management's evaluation, there were no impairment losses recognized on the outstanding loans receivables granted to related parties in 2021.
+Based on management's evaluation, there were no impairment losses recognized on the outstanding loans receivables granted to related parties in 2022.